rozek/svelte-codemirror-component/README.md

 ## Bindings ##

-`svelte-codemirror` offers two bindings whioch give you direct access to the underlying CodeMirror instance and the current value of the edited text:
+`svelte-codemirror` offers two bindings which give you direct access to the underlying CodeMirror instance and the current value of the edited text:

 * **`Editor`**<br>allows to address the CodeMirror instance directly (which might be useful if you plan to react on CodeMirror events)
 * **`Value`**<br>"reactively" binds to the currently edited text